jacsmith21/pretty-table/README.md

 * previous: The function to call when the user clicks on the previous button.
 The function is given (row, model) and expexts you to call row.update(newModel) with a new model [optional]

 ## Building
 The library is built using python with jsmin.
-To build the comprssed file:
+To build the compressed file:

 1. Go to the build folder
 2. `$ pip install -r requirements.txt`
 3. Run build.py using python 3

 ## Testing
 Mocha and Chai are used to test this library.
 To run the tests:

 1. Install the dependencies: `$ npm install jquery jsdom underscore backbone mocha chai sinon sinon-chai testem`
 2. Run testem: `$ testem`
 3. Go to the webpage!

-## Other
+## Important Information

-Keys and headers are assumed to be in the first level of the table
+* Keys and headers are assumed to be in the first level of the models.